Cristina B. Franco was born and raised in Buenos Aires, Argentina, to Hugo R. Fraga and Maria A. Fraga and is the oldest of four children.

 Her family joined the Church when she was 3 years old.
 She grew up attending Primary (the Church’s organization for children 11 and younger) where she first met her “best friend,” Rodolfo Franco.
 They married in 1978 in the Salt Lake Temple and have three sons.
 At the time of her call to the Primary general presidency, she was serving with her husband as he presided over the Argentina Resistencia Mission.

 After graduating from high school in 1977, she moved to Utah with her family, where her father continued his career as a watchmaker.
-This turned into a successful family business that specialized in fixing and selling watches, a company that Sister Franco was a part of for 28 years.
+This turned into a successful family business that specialized in fixing and selling watches, a company that she was a part of for 28 years.
 She worked in the family business when her sons were at school and received the support of her parents when long hours kept her from being home, but she always kept her children’s spiritual nurturing a priority: “We made scripture study each morning a must before they left to school,” she said.